grosser/go-testcov/Readme.md

 ## Notes

  - [coverage in go](https://blog.golang.org/cover)
- - Runtime overhead of is about 3%
+ - Runtime overhead for coverage is about 3%
  - Use `-covermode atomic` when testing parallel algorithms
- - Needs go 1.8+
+ - To keep the `coverage.out` file run with `-cover`

 ## Development